Universal Credit explained

 A full service roll-out of Universal Credit is now live in BN1, BN2 and BN3 post codes, which means that residents in Brighton and Hove wishing to make a new claim for any of the above benefits will now have to make an application for Universal Credit.
 Whether you can make an application for Universal Credit is also based on your circumstances, and to find out if your post code is now ‘live’ please visit https://www.universalcreditinfo.net.
 To find out more about the Universal Credit roll-out schedule please visit https://www.turn2us.org.uk/Benefit-guides/Universal-Credit-timetable/Universal-Credit-(UC)-roll-out-2017 .

-If you currently receive any of the above benefits, you cannot make a claim for Universal Credit at the same time.
 If you receive any of the above benefits and your circumstances have not changed, you do not have to do anything until the Department for Work and Pensions contact you.

 It is important to note that once you make a claim for Universal Credit you will no longer be eligible to claim for any of the ‘legacy’ benefits listed above, even if you are currently waiting for a Tribunal hearing.
 This means that if you are currently appealing a decision regarding your claim for Employment and Support Allowance and start a claim for Universal Credit you will no longer be eligible for Employment and Support Allowance, regardless of the outcome of your Appeal hearing.
 To find out more about what to do while you are awaiting the outcome of a mandatory reconsideration or awaiting an appeal hearing for ESA please contact Emma for more information.